 The teaching that compared the tribulation week to the crucifixion didn’t stop there.
 He also saw the week of history also displaying that same pattern.
 (That works if you are a young earth-er like he and I both are)

 Currently during the end of the 6th week of history the ethnic nation has been formed but still there is no life in it until the fullness of the Gentiles comes in (Rom 11:25).
 Then in the 7th week of history we have Israel’s resurrection for the millennium.
 Again, I’m not sure if this is an intended pattern in scripture but it seems rather intriguing to me .
 This is certainly an interesting time to be alive.
-This whole world seem to be stirring up for something soon.
+This whole world seems to be stirring up for something soon.
 Has the first seal been loosed?
 I don’t know but when we see world war happening that could very well show us we are in the second seal.

 Footnote: A note on translation.
 This is circumstance where I do agree that the King James translates the Greek in Revelation 10:6 most accurately.
 My biggest disappointment with the King James is the rendering of Deut 32:8.
 I will cover that discussion in section #11 – Did we learn anything from the Tower of Babel.